jesperhoy/SmarterTrack-Danish/README.md

 Note: This is work in progress - the translation is **NOT COMPLETE** yet.
 Items not yet translated appear in English.

 My primary goal is to translate the end-user facing parts - not necessarily the management interface.
-However, since both sides shared the same translation file, a lot of the management interface has already been translated too.
+However, since both sides share the same translation file, a lot of the management interface has already been translated too.

 I have also created and released a Windows desktop tool "SmarterTrackTranslator" to ease the translation work.
 See https://github.com/jesperhoy/SmarterTrackTranslator